simonreed/simonreed/README.md

-### Get a Senior Ruby Developer as and when you need me. 👨‍💻
+### Get a Senior Ruby and React Developer as and when you need me. 👨‍💻
-I'm a Freelance Rails developer who makes great web applications that make my clients more money and enables their businesses run more efficiently.</p>
+I'm a Freelance developer who makes great web applications, using Rails and React, that make my clients more money and enables their businesses run more efficiently.</p>

 * Experienced
 * Flexible